 Kevin graduated in 2011 with a degree in Communications & Media Studies from Clayton State University and entered the freelance market.
 Since then, Kevin’s work has primarily been focused in the South, focusing on issues such as race and the changing political landscape, as well as stories rich in Southern culture.

-Lori Johnston and Keith Herndon, Cox Institute, UGA
+Lori Johnston and Keith Herndon, Cox Institute, University of Georgia

 What is in your future as a professional freelance journalist?
 Are you just getting started or do you want to revise or reinvent your freelance business?
 If you answer “yes” to these questions, then this breakout session is for you.